xuda1979/texas_holdem_ai_gatc/readme.md

 ### Device Selection (CPU/GPU/NPU/TPU)

-The trainer auto-detects the requested accelerator based on command-line flags:
+The trainer prefers the fastest available accelerator.
+When no device flag is specified it automatically checks for NPUs first, then GPUs, and finally falls back to the CPU.
+You can force a specific backend with the following flags:

 - `--gpus` – enables PyTorch `DataParallel` across available GPUs.
 - `--npus` – mirrors the GPU workflow for NPU devices.